-Our thinking on the best ways to connect investors with the small business growth opportunities is best summed up in this letter to investors from one of our partners Callum Laing.
+Our thinking on the best ways to connect investors with the small business growth opportunities is best summed up in this letter to investors from Callum Laing, CEO of MBH Corporation.
 If you are thinking of investing in or joining an agglomeration with Unity Group, you should read this:

 To those holding stock or those thinking about it.